-FOGP is happy to welcome Dr. Bradley Peterson to the Georgica Pond Team.
+Friends of Georgica Pond (FOGP) are happy to welcome Dr. Bradley Peterson to the Georgica Pond Team.
 An Associate Professor at Stony Brook University School of Marine and Atmospheric Sciences (SOMAS), Dr. Peterson is an expert in plant-animal interactions within seagrass ecosystems along the eastern coast of the U.S. Dr. Peterson’s work on the pond this summer is a crucial element in making a case for future pond openings and dredging.
 He and his graduate student Steve Heck are conducting a quantitative survey of blue crab and fish populations within the pond to better understand the abundance and species diversity.
 Amazingly, a formal inventory of Georgica’s fish and crab populations has never been done.
 The abundance and location of overwintering crabs will also be studied.
 In addition to sampling, Dr. Peterson and his team will interview local baymen who still work at Georgica Pond in search of crabs, eels and other fish.

 Dr. Peterson started his research this winter while the crabs were hibernating in the mud and will continue sampling for fish, crabs and crab larvae during the summer.
 His findings will help inform future management decisions regarding dredging and pond opening.